IA-TIGRIS: An Incremental and Adaptive Sampling-Based Planner for Online Informative Path Planning

 \subsection{Adaptive Planning}

 For environments where the world is static and measurements are deterministic, global plans could be static and created once before flight.
 Having a single, static plan would also work well in situations when onboard computation is restricted, there is high confidence the global path is optimal, the executed path will be perfectly followed, and the predicted information gain will be close to the actual information gain.
 However, there are many cases where the plan would need to be adjusted due to disturbances and modified due to new information.
-When disturbances cause deviations from an expected observation, the path can be replanned during path execution to re-observe locations and adjust the path according to the current belief map.
+When disturbances cause deviations from an expected observation, the path can be replanned during path execution to reobserve locations and adjust the path according to the current belief map.

 The high adaptability of \PlannerNameSpaced is due to its ability to continuously replan the global trajectory online.
 The updated paths take into account the current world belief updated by all observations.
-This brings robustness, as executed paths may not follow the planned path due to disturbances and lead to differences in the planned versus expected observations.
+This adaptability brings robustness, as disturbances may cause deviations from the planned path and lead to differences between planned and expected observations.

 The Algorithm \ref{alg:ours1} described above is a planning procedure that generates a path from the starting configuration.
 To replan adaptively during flight, a starting configuration is chosen that is time $T$ in the future along the previously-planned path.
 Similarly, the budget $B$ is updated based on remaining flight time based on the current battery levels or mission constraints.
 The new path is merged with the previous path, keeping any portion of the previous path before the starting pose of the new path.
 This process is visualized in Fig.~\ref{fig:planner_replan}.